-The Academic Skills Center offers various testing services.
+The Academic Skills Center (ASC) offers various testing services.
 Due to the importance of testing, click each type below and carefully read the information.
-Students with questions are encouraged to contact the Testing Office at (919)209-2118 or firstname.lastname@example.org for clarification prior to arrival at the Academic Skills Center for testing.
+Students with questions are encouraged to contact ASC in advance for clarification prior to arrival at the Academic Skills Center for testing.

 The Academic Skills Center provides proctoring of make-up tests for individual students registered in JCC’s classes.
 Proctoring is provided for both hardcopy and online testing.
 The Academic Skills Center does not proctor for entire classes but serves as a make-up testing site.